mozilla/pkipolicy/rootstore/policy.md

-CA operators MUST maintain a certificate hierarchy such that an included root certificate does not directly issue end entity certificates to customers (i.e. a root certificate signs intermediate issuing certificates), as described in section 6.1.7 of the [Baseline Requirements][BRs].
+CA operators MUST maintain a certificate hierarchy such that an included root certificate does not directly issue end entity certificates to customers (i.e. a root certificate signs intermediate issuing certificates), as described in section 6.1.7 of the TLS [Baseline Requirements][TLS-BRs].

 CA operators MUST maintain current best practices to prevent algorithm attacks against certificates.
 As such, all new certificates